-Use not listed = not permitted within zoning districts
+Use not lisped = not permitted zoning districts

-(B) General provisions.

-The following are general provisions applicable to the table in division (A).

-- (1) Only two clothing or jewelry sales maybe held per year at each dwelling, not to exceed five consecutive days for each sale.
+- (B) General provisions.
+The following are general provisions applicable to the table in division (A). - (1) Only two clothing or jewelry sales maybe held per year at each dwelling, not to exceed five consecutive days for each sale.
 Property owners are required to contact the Zoning Administrator prior to holding the sale so that the date of the sale may be noted.
 See § 153.004. - (2) Only one estate auction sale may be held during a resident's ownership of the property.
 Property owners are required to contact the Zoning Administrator prior to holding the estate/auction sale so that the date of the sale may be noted.
 See § 153.004 for additional limitations. - (3) Only one garage/yard sale may be held per year at each dwelling.
 Property owners are required to contact the Zoning Administrator prior to holding the sale so that the date of the sale may be noted.
 See § 153.004. - (4) Only four fundraising events may be held per year at each dwelling.
 No such event shall last longer than five hours in a single day and any such event must end by 11:00 p.m.
 There shall be no sales of goods or services at any such event.
 Parking for such an event must not impede the normal flow of traffic and must not be upon any other property without permission from the other property owners - (5) No home business activity shall employ any person who does not live in the home.
 No person shall come to the home for a business transaction of any nature as part of the home business activity, including, but not limited to, retail or commercial sales or fee for service transactions.
 See § 153.004. - (6) Where there is proposed more than one principal building per lot or where there is proposed any building with a gross floor area of 50,000 square feet or more, a planned unit development must be sought.
-See § 153.004 for additional requirements. - (7) Home stays and short term rentals are not allowed in any district.
-There may be only two rentals of a dwelling unit or accessory structure in any calendar year.
-(Ord. passed 10-19-1983; Ord. passed 8-12-2013; Ord.
-2015-01, passed 8-11-2015)
+See § 153.004 for additional requirements. - (C) Home stays and short term rentals are not allowed in any district.
+There may be only two rentals of a dwelling unit or